Published: Oct 14, 2022

 Streamline Eligibility Verification for Estimates

-The No Surprises Act requires that uninsured and self-paying patients receive good faith estimates.
-GFE software can streamline the identification of patients who need these estimates so you don't miss anyone.
+While it’s mostly uninsured and self-paying patients entitled to GFEs, the legislation can get complicated.
+A meticulous GFE automation solution will streamline the identification of patients who need these estimates so you don't miss anyone.

 Automatically Send Good Faith Estimates in Digital and Physical Formats